Amplifying muon-to-positron conversion in nuclei with ultralight dark matter: Introduction

 While $0\nu\beta\beta$ decay probes flavour diagonal coupling of ULSDM to neutrinos, our work, for the first time, probes flavour off-diagonal couplings through the transitions $\mu^- \to e^+$.
 We investigate how the presence of a ULSDM field $\phi$, coupled to neutrinos via an effective interaction term $g_{\mu e} \nu_e \nu_\mu\phi^*$, can modify the effective Majorana masses appearing in $\mu^- \to e^+$ conversion.
 This coupling induces an additional contribution to the process, thereby enhancing the transition rate.
 We compute the expected branching ratios and compare them to experimental bounds from SINDRUM II \cite{SINDRUMII:1998mwd}, and projected sensitivities from COMET \cite{COMET:2018auw}, and Mu2e \cite{Mu2e:2014fns}.
 We show that future experiments can probe large portions of the $g_{\mu e} - m_\phi$ parameter space, even beyond cosmological constraints.
-We argue that even in the foreseeable future, $\mu^- \to e^+$ experiments can provide the strongest constraints on such flavour-off-diagonal couplings of neutrinos with ULSDM.
+We argue that even in the foreseeable future, $\mu^- \to e^+$ experiments can provide one of the strongest direct constraints on such flavour-off-diagonal couplings of neutrinos with ULSDM, competetive with indirect constraints from astrophysical and cosmological sources.
+In this work, we focus on the off-diagonal coupling $g_{\mu e}$, which allows one to isolate in a model-independent way the sensitivity of $\mu^-\to e^+$ conversion to flavour off-diagonal neutrinophilic ULSDM interactions.
+Flavour-diagonal couplings, in particular in the $ee$ sector, are strongly constrained by neutrinoless double-beta decay and provide a complementary probe of the diagonal entries of the same coupling matrix.

 Our work is structured as follows.
 In Sec.\,\ref{sec2}, we discuss the possibility of the vanilla nuclear muon-to-positron conversion in the absence of a ULSDM.
 Sec.\,\ref{sec3} discusses how this scenario changes when a neutrinophilic ULSDM is added to the picture.
-A discussion on the other existing constraints on such a coupling is discussed in Sec.\,\ref{sec4}, before concluding in Sec.\,\ref{sec5}.
+The presence of existing constraints on such a coupling is discussed in Sec.\,\ref{sec4}, before concluding in Sec.\,\ref{sec5}.